Opposing a grant of probate, or contesting it you need to be able to show that you have a legal interest in the deceased estate.

 An early inheritance of a mortgage-free home was given to the younger daughter at the time of her marriage.
 It was well understood by all family members at the time that the other older daughter would receive her inheritance when the last parent died.
-This would be the parent’s home.
-Evidence was put of their parents’ expressed wishes to treat their two children fairly and to give each of them a property.
-They made wills to give effect to this.
-What could go wrong?
+However things didn’t go to plan.

-Being free to dispose of your property how and to whom you wish, that is the freedom of testamentary disposition is, as a Supreme Court judge said a “prominent feature of the Australian legal system.
-Its significance is both practical and symbolic and should not be underestimated.”1 Of course, like all freedoms it should be used reasonably and not abused.
+Testamentary freedom is being free to dispose of your property how and to whom you wish.
+One Supreme Court judge said that this freedom of testamentary disposition is a “prominent feature of the Australian legal system.
+Its significance is both practical and symbolic and should not be underestimated.”1

 In a Victorian case1 the executor of a deceased estate applied to the Supreme Court to have a claim for family provision dismissed.

 The claim was brought by the adult daughter of the deceased’s former domestic partner, who had died some years before.
 She had been left out of his will, despite assurances and promises to the contrary.
 The deceased had left everything to his new domestic partner.